 A separate set of underwriting year accounts has been prepared on the traditional three year accounting basis in accordance with the Lloyd's Syndicate Accounting Byelaw (No. 8 of 2005).
-These relate to the 2017 year of account which has been reinsured to close with effect from 31 December 2019.
+These relate to the 2018 year of account for the three years to 31 December 2020 that has remained open.